 Find out how to locate basic business information from online and print resources

-The library subscribes to a number of national, regional and subject directories which provide basic information on a company; i.e., name of company, address, NAICS industry code, product line description, leading officers, and sales for the previous year.
-The global business directory, LexisNexis Corporate Affiliations , and regional business directory, the D&B Regional Business Directory: New England Area , are shelved on Ready Ref Shelf 3 located next to the Reference Desk .
-For an subscription directory via the Internet, try Hoover's Academic , LexisNexis Academic (select the Companies tab and select Company Profiles ), or Ward's Business Directory of U.S. Private and Public Companies .
+The library subscribes to a number of national, regional and subject directories that provide basic information about a company; i.e., name of company, address, NAICS industry code, product line description, leading officers, and sales for the previous year.
+The global business directory, LexisNexis Corporate Affiliations, and regional business directory, the D&B Regional Business Directory: New England Area, are shelved on the Ready Reference 3 shelf next to the Research & Instruction desk.
+For a subscription directory via the Internet, try LexisNexis Academic (select the Companies tab and select Company Profiles ), or Ward's Business Directory of U.S. Private and Public Companies .
 Free Internet directories include ThomasNet (for manufacturers, distributers, and service providers) and the Kompass Business to Business directory for international coverage.
 More sources of company directory information are available on the Research Guide for Company Information .

 Public companies typically file 3 years of financial information in their corporate annual reports.
 Mergent Online provides pdf copies of annual reports on approximately 15,000 U.S. companies as well as up to 15 years of financial information.
 Another source for financial information is the 10K report companies file annually with the U.S. Securities and Exchange Commission at the EDGAR web site.
 Lastly, Disclosure U.S. Public Companies , located on LexisNexis Academic Universe (click on the Search by Content Type tab and select Company Profiles ) provides three years of standardized financial data, facilitating financial comparisons of companies.
 The data located at the Mergent Online and Disclosure U.S. Public Companies sites can be downloaded into Excel.